zixunh/RL-Recon3D/README.md

 ```
 ####

-### Downstream Task
+### Contributing
+Downstream tasks using our task building tool, such as building a 3D reconstruction dataset or a digital-twin tracking dataset, in addition to bug fixes, are very welcome!
+When building your task, please ensure that you run the task validator in the task building tool.

+A full contribution guide is coming soon!
-#### 3D Reconstruction
+#### 1. 3D Reconstruction
 I provided a tutorial that includes a mathematical proof to help fellow students grasp the fundamentals of 3D Reconstruction as well.
 Once you have obtained the trajectory using this repository, you can then refer to the tutorial [here](https://github.com/zixunh/RL-Recon3D/tree/main/recon) for guidance on performing 3D Reconstruction.

-#### Digital-Twin Tracking
+#### 2. Digital-Twin Tracking
 You can use this repository as data collection trajectory generator to build a Digital-Twin Tracking Dataset.
 To do this, please refer to our previous work ([DTTD1](https://github.com/augcog/DTTDv1), [DTTD2](https://github.com/augcog/DTTD2)).

-### Contributing
-Downstream tasks using our task building tool, such as building a 3D reconstruction dataset or a digital-twin tracking dataset, in addition to bug fixes, are very welcome!
-When building your task, please ensure that you run the task validator in the task building tool.

-A full contribution guide is coming soon!

 ### Acknowledgements
 Our Work is built upon [RLBench](https://github.com/stepjam/RLBench).
 Models were supplied from turbosquid.com, cgtrader.com, free3d.com, thingiverse.com, and cadnav.com.
 The digital twin tracking dataset that I used for imitation learning were offered by [OnePose](https://github.com/zju3dv/OnePose) and [DTTD2](https://github.com/augcog/DTTD2).